Hormonal acne, which foods should be avoided?

 Effects of processed foods on the skin

-Prepared dishes, industrial snacks, and store-bought sauces often contain:
+Prepared dishes, industrial snacks, and commercial sauces often contain:

 • Hydrogenated fats and refined oils.